Notice of Privacy Practices

 Other uses and disclosures of information not covered by this Notice or by the laws that apply to me will be made only with your written permission.

 III.
 Patient’s Rights and Provider’s Duties:

-· Right to Request Restrictions-You have the right to request restrictions on certain uses and disclosures of protected health information about you.
-You also have the right to request a limit on the medical information I disclose about you to someone who is involved in your care or the payment for your care.
+· Right to Request Restrictions-You have the right to request restrictions on specific uses and disclosures of protected health information about you.
+You also have the right to request a limit on the medical information I disclose about you to someone involved in your care or the payment for your care.
 If you ask me to disclose information to another party, you may request that I limit the information I disclose.
 However, I am not required to agree to a restriction you request.
-To request restrictions, you must make your request in writing, and tell me: 1) what information you want to limit; 2) whether you want to limit my use, disclosure or both; and 3) to whom you want the limits to apply.
+To request restrictions, you must make your request in writing, and tell me:

 · Right to an Accounting of Disclosures – You generally have the right to receive an accounting of disclosures of PHI for which you have neither provided consent nor authorization (as described in section III of this Notice).
 On your written request, I will discuss with you the details of the accounting process

-· Right to a copy of this notice – You have the right to a paper copy of this notice.
-You may ask me to give you a copy of this notice at any time.
-Changes to this notice: I reserve the right to change my policies and/or to change this notice, and to make the changed notice effective for medical information I already have about you as well as any information I receive in the future.
-The notice will contain the effective date .
+· Right to a copy of this Notice – You have the right to a paper copy of this Notice.
+You may ask me to give you a copy of this Notice at any time.
+Changes to this Notice: I reserve the right to change my policies and/or change this Notice and make the changed Notice effective for medical information I already have about you and any information I receive in the future.
+The Notice will contain the effective date.
 A new copy will be given to you or posted in the waiting room.
-I will have copies of the current notice available on request.
+I will have copies of the current Notice available on request.